 Writing isn’t just being heard, it’s about forming a relationship with the reader and understanding who that reader is.

 We offer a number of writers’ retreats and workshops throughout the year.
 For the retreats, we prefer small groups of like minded writers and beautiful historic properties that are particularly suitable for an inspiring and comfortable stay in stunning surroundings.
 We schedule one on one sessions with our editors and invite guest authors to give workshops.
 At our recent retreat at Asthall Manor, a Jacobean manor house in Oxfordshire and the childhood home of the literary Mitford sisters, our writers enjoyed afternoon workshops with Tessa Hadley and Marcel Theroux.
-Our next retreat will take place from June 1 – 7 2018, possibly in Cornwall.
-Get in touch to register your interest and keep checking the website for details.
+Our next retreat will take place from June 3 – 8 2018, at a Palladian mansion near Bath in Wiltshire.
+We are able to take writers at all levels of their writing career.

 The Bluepencilagency First Novel Award was established in 2017 and attracted considerable interest from the industry.
 Our judges; literary agent Eve White and best selling author Saskia Sarginson considered entrants from across the world writing in many genres.
 The winner, Carolyn Kirby, has secured representation and her novel “Half of You” is out with publishers.
 We are accepting entries for the 2018 Award.
 Our judges will be literary agent Madeleine Milburn and author and client Fiona Mitchell.
 Closing date for submissions is June 30, 2018.
 Enter now to win cash prizes, an introduction to Madeleine and a manuscript review.